emacs-mirror/emacs/mps/manual/source/topic/message.rst

         the latest Emacs pretest.
 All I had done was to remove the "Garbage collecting" message which people perceive as slowing Emacs down and tell them that it had been sped up.
-        It is, somehow, permissible for a program to take a lot of time doing any other task than administrative duties like garbage collection.

 Message types